1902 Pittsfield Streetcar Incident: Background

 At the same time, Trolley No. 29 conducted by James Kelly and driven by motorman Euclid "Luke" Madden was moving along South Street, also toward the Country Club, with 35 passengers.
-Some accounts indicate that Madden sped up the trolley in order to beat the President to the country club, while Madden's own testimony was that it was proceeding on schedule.
+Some accounts claim that motorman Euclid Madden sped up the trolley in order to beat the President to the country club, while Madden's own testimony was that it was proceeding on schedule.
+Contemporary reporting in the Street Railway Journal stated that the trolley was geared for no more than 15 mph, was on an upgrade, running with power off, and that passengers attested it was not speeding.